T-80 light tank: Production and service

 Only about 85 units of the T-80 were manufactured in 1945.
 By this time, the Red Army was increasingly prioritizing the production of more heavily armed and armored medium tanks such as the T-34-85.
 As a result, the T-80 saw little to no combat use, and its production was quickly halted.

 The vehicle was briefly used in training and testing roles before being phased out entirely.
 No known combat deployments were recorded.

 Legacy

 The T-80 marked the end of the Soviet Union’s light tank development during World War II.
 While it featured some design improvements, it was functionally obsolete by the time it was fielded.
 The emphasis on heavier, more versatile medium tanks rendered further light tank production unnecessary for the Red Army's evolving tactics and strategic needs.

-The "T-80" designation was later reused for the T-80 main battle tank developed in the 1970s, which was a completely different and unrelated design.
+The designation was later reused for a main battle tank developed in 1976, although it was a completely different and unrelated design.